Tom Bradley International Terminal (TBT) at Los Angeles International Airport is the most beautiful international terminal in any US airport.

 Of the lounges in this review, I like the décor of this lounge most.

 The lounge is casual but impressive.

 The best feature is the cozy, welcoming fireplace.
-There is something homey and soothing about a fireplace that many find appealing.
+There is something homey and soothing about a fireplace that many, including me, find appealing.
 Perhaps that stems from our collective experience of gathering around fires for protection and warmth since mankind first learned to control fire.

 I was able to have a nice dinner with just a few of the selections from the buffet.

 While this lounge is one of the nicest business class lounges in the US, the Qantas first class lounge is on a whole other level.

 Qantas First Class Lounge

 The Qantas first class lounge is also located on level 5 and is the first lounge you see at the end of the T4 connector.
 If you are on a OneWorld airline flying international first class or are a OneWorld Emerald, definitely take the opportunity to spend some time in this lounge.
 The restaurant is an experience not to be missed.

 Since I was between flights I tried the showers first.
 There was an attendant on duty to assign showers and hand out toiletries.
 The showers were functional if not spectacular.

 After showering I went to the restaurant and was seated at one of the dining tables.